oanaporan/Google_Maps_App_ReactsJS/README.md

 ### Asynchronous API Requests
 - Application utilizes the Google Maps API and Zomato API.
-- All data requests are retrieved in an asynchronous manner using either the Fetch API.
+- All data requests are retrieved in an asynchronous manner using Fetch API.

 ### Offline Use